 Operation Eagle Attack

-The plan was to put these airfields out of action and prevent the RAF from defending the skies above the channel in the same force they had achieved thus far.
+The plan was to put these airfields out of action and prevent the RAF from defending the skies above the English channel in the same force they had achieved thus far.
 Once this had been achieved, the Luftwaffe would prevent the Royal Navy from being able to contest landings of the Heer, the German army, who would force a surrender.

-The operation started badly and never really recovered for the Germans.
-Confusion reigned over whether the operation was actually happening at all: Goring only gave final confirmation that the operation was on at 2pm, well after the first bombers had taken off having failed to receive the order to abandon operations due to bad weather.
+The operation started badly and never recovered for the Germans.
+Confusion reigned over whether the operation was happening at all.
+Goring only gave final confirmation that the operation was on at 2 pm, well after the first bombers had taken off having failed to receive the order to abandon operations due to bad weather.

-The Dowding System
+What was The Dowding System?

-The raids had very little effect on the day to day running of the target airfields or on aircraft production, with all targets that were hit operational again within 24 hours.
+The raids had very little effect on the day-to-day running of the target airfields or aircraft production, with all targets that were hit operational again within 24 hours.
 Most of the targets hit were not even RAF Fighter Command airfields, but those used by Bomber Command and Coastal Command.

-Despite the failure of Eagle Day, 'Eagle Attack' would continue into early September, at which time the Luftwaffe would switch its main effort to 'morale bombing', specifically targeting London at the personal request of Hitler.
+Despite the failure of Eagle Day, 'attacks would continue into early September, at which time the Luftwaffe would switch its main effort to 'morale bombing', specifically targeting London at the personal request of Hitler.
 This new period would be called 'The Blitz'.